 - Do not use if the sterile blister package is opened or damaged. - Always wash and rinse hands before handling lenses.
 Do not get cosmetics, lotions, soaps, creams, deodorant, or sprays in the eyes or on the lenses.
 It is best to put on lenses before putting on makeup.
-Water-based cosmetics are less likely to damage lenses than oil-based products.
+Water-based cosmetics are less likely to damage lenses than oil-based products. - Lens damage may occur if you handle your lens with dirty hands. - Carefully follow the handling, insertion, removal, cleaning, and wearing instructions prescribed by your Eye Care Practitioner. - Always handle lenses gently and avoid dropping them. - Never use tweezers or other tools to remove lenses from the lens container.
+Pour the lens and packaging solution into your hand. - Do not touch the lens with fingernails.

-New England Journal of Medicine, September 21,1989;321(12),pp.773-783
+3 New England Journal of Medicine, September 21,1989;321(12),pp.773-783